Peyman-EsteghamatRad/dwt-formelsammlung/README.md

 Basically all formulas which discussed in module "Discrete Probability Theory" or "Diskrete Wahrscheinlichkeittheorie" taught in TUM for Bachelor.
 Feel free to contribute or point out if there are mistakes.

+# How To

+You could just download the latest build artifact on https://github.com/itsmeyaw/dwt-formellsammlung/actions?query=is%3Asuccess++.

+You also could just pull and compile the `main.tex` file in the `src` directory.

 # Contributing

 If you want to contribute to this repository, please kindly do the following: